Nick Goepper

 Nicholas Charles Goepper (born March 14, 1994) is an American Olympic freestyle skier.
-Representing the United States, Goepper won a bronze medal at the 2014 Winter Olympics in Sochi, Russia and won a silver medal at both the 2018 Winter Olympics in Pyeongchang, South Korea and the 2022 Winter Olympics in Beijing, China.
+Representing the United States, Goepper won a bronze medal at the 2014 Winter Olympics in Sochi, Russia, and won a silver medal at both the 2018 Winter Olympics in Pyeongchang, South Korea, and the 2022 Winter Olympics in Beijing, China.
 He has also won five gold medals and two silver medals at the Winter X Games.
 His sponsors include PowerBar, Red Bull, Kulkea, and Völkl.

 Early life

 Perfect North Slopes in Lawrenceburg, IN.

-Nick Goepper was born in Fort Wayne, Indiana but raised in Lawrenceburg, Indiana.
+Nick Goepper was born in Fort Wayne, Indiana, but raised in Lawrenceburg, Indiana.
 He has two younger sisters, one younger brother, and a cat.
 He began skiing at the age of five, started competing when he was eleven years old, and landed his first double backflip by thirteen.

 Career

-In 2009, Goepper moved to Sandy, Oregon where he attended school and trained with professional skiers at Windells Academy (now Wy'East Mountain Academy) on a full ride scholarship under Head Coach Mike Hanley.
+In 2009, Goepper moved to Sandy, Oregon, where he attended school and trained with professional skiers at Windells Academy (now Wy'East Mountain Academy) on a full ride scholarship under Head Coach Mike Hanley.
 He also attended Westminster College.
-Goepper won a gold medal at the 2013-14 FIS Freestyle Skiing World Cup in Cardrona, New Zealand and qualified for the 2014 Olympics at the 2013 Dew Tour in Breckenridge, Colorado.
+Goepper won a gold medal at the 2013–14 FIS Freestyle Skiing World Cup in Cardrona, New Zealand, and qualified for the 2014 Olympics at the 2013 Dew Tour in Breckenridge, Colorado.
 He placed first despite skiing with a broken hand and no poles.

+In 2023, Goepper lost motivation to compete amidst mental health struggles.
+However, with support from his family and team he resumed training and eventually moved from slopestyle to halfpipe and qualified for the 2026 Winter Olympics in halfpipe, in a quest to become the first male skier to medal in both slopestyle and halfpipe.